surniaulula/wpsso/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
-	* Updated the image selection functions to support numeric multi-option names.
+	* Updated the SucomForm image selection / upload methods to support numeric multi-option names.
 	* Added an extra check for a non-variation product type when reading product variations for WooCommerce (Pro version).

 **Version 3.43.1 (2017/05/11)**